Research and teaching centre

 Developments

-A major current development project is the establishment of a Gas Filled Magnet (GFM), allowing a major gain in accuracy on the measurement of the 26Al/27Al, with major implications for the implementation of burial dating.
+A major current development project is the introduction of a Gas Filled Magnet (GFM), allowing a major gain in accuracy on the measurement of the 26Al/27Al, with major implications for the implementation of burial dating.